IgniteUI/igniteui-xplat-docs/doc/en/components/menus/navigation-drawer.md

 <!-- Blazor -->

-To get started with the `IgbNavbar` component, you first need to register the `IgbNavbarModule` and optional `IgbNavDrawerHeaderItemModule`.
+To get started with the `Navbar` component, you first need to register the `IgbNavbarModule` and optional `IgbNavDrawerHeaderItemModule`.

 ```razor
 IgbNavDrawerModule.Register(IgniteUIBlazor);